Pete Bowen's site

 Hello, Joe Soap here, I'm calling because Pete Bowen enquired about rooftop solar panels on our website.
 Is this a good time to talk?

-Sometimes the person will tell you that they didn't enquiry on your website.
-This happens when malicious bots used leaked names and email addresses to fill in web forms.
+Sometimes the person will tell you that they didn't fill in your form.
+This happens when malicious bots use leaked names and email addresses.
 End the call politely.

 If it's not convenient to talk now arrange a time to call back.